Rainforest Trust Announces $500 Million Commitment to Conserving 30% of the Planet by 2030

 The nine private funders launched the Protecting Our Planet Challenge with the goal, over the next 10 years, of supporting the creation, expansion, management and monitoring of protected and conserved areas of land, inland water and sea, working with Indigenous Peoples, local communities, civil society and governments.

-Since its founding in 1988, Rainforest Trust has safeguarded more than 37 million acres across the tropics, working with local partners.
+Since its founding in 1988, Rainforest Trust has safeguarded over 43 million acres across the tropics, working with local partners.
 It has saved and protected vital habitat across Latin America, the Caribbean, Asia, Africa and the Pacific.

 “Halting and reversing biodiversity loss and climate change requires expanded protected and conserved areas, especially in tropical forests—this has been Rainforest Trust’s mission for over 30 years,” said James C. Deutsch, Ph.D., CEO of Rainforest Trust.
 “Developing nations and Indigenous Peoples need financing to achieve this, which is why we are pledging to more than double our level of funding between now and 2030 and urging other private and public funders to do the same.”

 Studies show that protected areas are one of the most cost-effective ways to safeguard nature, vulnerable human populations and climate, provided they are well-managed and respect the rights and needs of Indigenous populations and local communities.
 Research findings indicate that the conservation and effective management and guardianship of at least 30 percent of the planet in the most important places for biodiversity could protect up to 80 percent of plant and animal species, and secure 60 percent of the planet’s carbon stocks and 66 percent of the planet’s clean water.